top of page

 My Approach to Yoga Therapy & Teaching

-• Regarding Touch (eg. Hands-On Adjustments)
+• Regarding Touch (eg. Hands-On Assists)

 • Regarding Options